Private residential tenancy

 Private residential tenancy: guides for landlords and tenants

-We have developed guides for landlords and tenants about the private residential tenancy:
+Guides for landlords and tenants about the private residential tenancy are available:

 Model private residential tenancy agreement